jaygrossman/jaygrossman.github.io/_posts/2023-12-30-looking-back-on-my-2023.md

 <p style="text-align: center;">
 <img src="{{ site.baseurl }}/assets/images/2023_review/mcginnis.jpg" alt="" /></p>

 <p>Until Lebron James came along in 2003, we had never seen an athlete quite like George McGinnis.
 He was 6'8, 235, super strong, great jumper and ran the floor really well.
-He won 3 ABA titles with the Pacers, shared the 1975 MVP award with Julius Erving.
+He won ABA titles in his first 2 years with the Pacers and shared the 1975 MVP award with Julius Erving.
+His per game averages were impressive that season - 29.8 points (led league), 14.8 rebounds, 6.3 assists (3rd in league), and 2.6 steals (2nd in league).
 Then he went to the NBA and immediately turned around a historically terrible 76ers team.
-He was so generous to collectors and is one of my favorite players to collect - as I have every one of his Topps cards signed.</p>
+He was so generous to fans + collectors and is one of my favorite players to collect - as I have every one of his Topps cards signed.</p>

 <p style="text-align: center;">
 <img src="{{ site.baseurl }}/assets/images/2023_review/vida_blue.jpg" alt="" /></p>

-<p><a href="https://www.baseball-reference.com/players/b/bluevi01.shtml">Vida Blue</a> was a huge personality and a GREAT pitcher for the back to back to back champion 1970's Oakland A's teams.
+<p><a href="https://www.baseball-reference.com/players/b/bluevi01.shtml">Vida Blue</a> was a huge personality and a GREAT lefty pitcher for the back to back to back World Series champion 1970's Oakland A's teams.
 His 1971 season may be one of the best in modern baseball history as he won the Cy Young Award and MVP -> 24-8, 1.82 ERA, 301 strikeouts. </p>

 <p style="text-align: center;">
 <img src="{{ site.baseurl }}/assets/images/2023_review/wakefield.jpg" alt="" /></p>

 <p>The 2004 Red Sox were such a special team, as they finally beat the Yankees in the playoffs and won the World Series.
-The nasty knuckleball of <a href="https://www.baseball-reference.com/players/w/wakefti01.shtml" target="_blank">Tim Wakefield</a> drove hitters for his 20 year run in the majors.
+The nasty knuckleball of <a href="https://www.baseball-reference.com/players/w/wakefti01.shtml" target="_blank">Tim Wakefield</a> drove hitters crazy for his 20 year run in the majors.
 I remember seeing a game in Minnesota were the hitters were literally shaking their heads after watching it move all over the strike zone.
 He finished up with most wins as a Red Sox - and that is saying a lot since the team has been around since 1869.</p>

 <p style="text-align: center;">
 <img src="{{ site.baseurl }}/assets/images/2023_review/butkus.jpg" alt="" /></p>